shaharia-lab/terediX/README.md

 ## Installation

-- Download the binary from latest release
+- Download the binary from the [latest release](https://github.com/shahariaazam/terediX/releases)
 - Run `chmod +x ./teredix` to make it executable

 ## Usage